michaellevy/tidyverse_talk/tidyverse.md

 ### Type-stability

-We have seen that we can use map\_lgl to ensure we get a logical vector, map\_chr to ensure we get a character vector back, etc. Here are two more type-stable function implemented in `purrr`.
+We have seen that we can use map\_lgl to ensure we get a logical vector, map\_chr to ensure we get a character vector back, etc. Type stability is like a little built-in unit test.
+You make sure you're getting what you think you are, even in the middle of a pipeline or function.
+Here are two more type-stable function implemented in `purrr`.

 #### `flatten`

-Like `unlist` but specify output type, and never recurses.
+Like `unlist` but can specify output type, and never recurses.

 ``` r
 map(-1:3, ~.x ^ seq(-.5, .5, .5)) %>%